comphilip/koreader-wiki/Extended-keyboard---swipe-to-get-new-characters.md

-Now you can get more characters by swiping from character in one of the nine directions.
+Now you can get more characters by swiping from character in one of the eight directions.

-To see what are the possible results of a sweep, you can hold a character to display a popup window (extra character are available beyond the first nine direction)
+To see what are the possible results of a sweep, you can hold a character to display a popup window (extra characters are available beyond the first eight direction)

 After holding, you get extended set of similar characters, like shown on image: